 Change management is a critical component that can ensure a process’ success or its failure when implemented.
 Using a structured approach to transition the current state of things to a desired future you can minimize the possibility for negative outcomes and increase positive results.

-Know your audience.
+Know your audience

 For communications on the change; who likes to be informed first and in what order should you inform leaders?
-Do you inform a few high level groups then the larger user base?
+Do you inform a few high level groups, then the larger user base?
 Do the managers like a heads up before their employees?
-Does email work, intranet, other collaboration sites, a manager's team meetings or a combo of it all.
+Does email work, intranet, other collaboration sites, a manager's team meetings?
+Or a combo of it all?
 The goal is to hit all the necessary points to ensure no one is surprised by the change.
-Everyone is clear on things are done, feels in the know, and wants to support the change.
+Then, everyone is clear on things are done, feels in the know, and wants to support the change.

-Build your plan.
+Build your plan

-Ensure you have the right support.
+Ensure you have the right support

 As you build out your plan, ensure you have the correct leadership support.
 Do you need approval from an executive or their team to send particular communications or run a training on the new process?
 Or do you have full ownership and oversight?